-On route to Prague we decided to stop and stay a couple of overnights in Cesky Krumlov.
+On route to Prague, we decided to stop and stay a couple of nights in Cesky Krumlov.
 When preparing for this trip we had read up on this small UNESCO world heritage town and we had been intrigued by what we read.
-Spending a few days there did not disappoint us.
+Spending a few days here did not disappoint us.

 We were happy to have stayed a couple of nights as many of the tourists left at the end of the day and this is when we got to truly appreciate this town’s historic charm.

 On the first evening there we did a night tour– the description below was definitely what we experienced as well.
-Our guide, who was a local, was very informative and brought us around the town with each a lantern in hand to illuminate us.
+Our guide, who was a local, was very informative and brought us around the town with lanterns in hand to illuminate us.

 Incredible views taken from the castle of this little town.

 Walking through this cobblestone town felt like we had stepped back in time.

 We heard about a restaurant that is literally underground!
 The underground rooms we were told were recently discovered and date back to the thirteenth century.
 As in the Middle Ages, the food is prepared on the charcoal right in front of the guests.
 The name of this restaurant is Katacomby.

 It was a unique experience for sure down there!😊

 I had a hard time with money in the Czech Republic.
 The Koruna is the currency.
 So 1000 korunas is worth only about $60 Canadian dollars.

 Something pretty amazing happened the morning we left Cesky Krumlov.
 The night before we had informed the hotel staff that we would be leaving very early the next day, at 6am.
 They arrived at our door with two breakfast packs to go.
 We were quite surprised and so appreciative, how thoughtful!
 It was a nice treat to have for our bus ride to Prague.